TRAP: Targeted Redirecting of Agentic Preferences: Discussion

-\textbf{Key takeaways}: (1) semantic attacks are effective and transferable; (2) they’re robust to prompt/sampling noise and remain visually plausible; (3) the vulnerability generalizes across MLLMs; (4) existing defenses overlook this threat class.
+\textbf{Key takeaways}: (1) semantic attacks are effective and transferable; (2) semantic attacks are robust to prompt and sampling noise and remain visually plausible; (3) the vulnerability generalizes across MLLMs; (4) existing defenses overlook this threat class.

 However, the broader significance lies in what such attacks enable.
 By adversarially altering an image to match a high-level semantic concept, attackers could manipulate agentic behavior in downstream tasks, causing selection of malicious UI elements, misleading product recommendations, hijacked retrieval in chat agents, or sabotage of autonomous perception pipelines.
-More importantly, these edits remain human-imperceptible and can be deployed in black-box settings, making them difficult to detect or attribute compared to previous methods.
-This work challenges the notion that robustness can be assessed via pixel-space attacks alone, and calls for embedding-level defenses.
+More importantly, these edits remain visually natural and can be deployed in black-box settings, making them difficult to detect or attribute compared to previous methods.
+This work challenges the assumption that robustness can be measured solely through pixel-space perturbations, emphasizing the need for embedding-level defenses and semantic-level robustness criteria.